coady/graphique/README.md

 Graphique uses [Starlette's config](https://www.starlette.io/config/): in environment variables or a `.env` file.
 Config variables are used as input to [parquet dataset](https://arrow.apache.org/docs/python/dataset.html).

 * PARQUET_PATH: path to the parquet directory or file
-* INDEX = []: partition keys or names of columns which represent a sorted composite index
 * FEDERATED = '': field name to extend type `Query` with a federated `Table`
 * DEBUG = False: run service in debug mode, which includes timing
 * DICTIONARIES = []: names of columns to read as dictionaries